zx-joe/Data-Story-for-ADA/_posts/2018-12-14-descriptive.md

 ![budget-revenue-rating](img/descriptive/budget-revenue-rating.png)

-Do high budgets correlates with high ratings?
+Do high budgets correlate with high ratings?
 No. There is a very weak negative correlation between budget and rating, so spending a lot of money doesn't always makes a high-rating movie.

-Do high revenues correlates with high ratings?
+Do high revenues correlate with high ratings?
 Not really.
 The positive correlation is rather weak.
 So we can't tell if a highest grossing movie can get good reputation.

 And how about the relation between budgets and revenues?
 We noticed a moderate positive correlation between these two factors.
 Maybe movies are a kind of investment where you are able to get high returns with high budgets.